 If you claim the first three credits and deductions, it’s reasonable to expect a slight delay.
 Likewise, filing too early or a return with errors will cause delays.

-A service like H&R Block helps you avoid the last two issues to help ensure there’s no delay in your refund.
+A service like H&R Block assists you in avoiding the last two issues to help ensure there’s no delay in your refund.
 They also offer a free IRS tax refund estimator to help you see what you may receive.

 Again, wait at least 21 days to use the IRS tax refund checker.

-Tax season is stressful for many individuals, especially those needing their refund quickly, or those with complicated tax issues.
+Tax season is stressful for many people, especially those needing their refund quickly or those with complicated tax issues.
 Don’t let that stress cause you to make a mistake or have unreasonable expectations.

-If you’re asking yourself, “where’s my tax refund?” remember it takes time.
-You can use the IRS tax refund tracker but allow at least 21 days from the date you filed your taxes to receive an accurate estimation.
+If you’re wondering when you will get your refund, remember it takes time.
+You can use the IRS tax refund tracker but allow at least 21 days from the date you filed your taxes to receive an accurate estimate.

-How many times have you asked yourself, “where’s my refund?” this tax season?
 What are your plans for your tax refund?
-How much are you anticipating receiving this tax year?
+How much are you anticipating receiving this year?